5 Cases Where You Could Get Pregnant During Menstruation

 Ever been told you won’t get pregnant while you’re having your period?
 Then, you may be surprised to know it is a possibility!
 While contraception has come a long way, with easily available methods ranging from female condoms to birth control pills, a whopping 49 percent of all pregnancies are still unintended, as per Centers for Disease Control data.1 This is why it’s critical to know how conception works, including while you’re on your period.

 It’s easy to assume you won’t get pregnant during a menstrual cycle.
 The underlying logic is that since your body is shedding the uterine lining, ovulation or the release of the egg from your ovaries has not happened recently.
-However, as you will see in what follows here, there is a chance, albeit small, that the egg is still viable and could be fertilized by sperm during intercourse, even while you are having your period.
+However, there is a chance, albeit small, that the egg is still viable and could be fertilized by sperm during intercourse, even while you are on your period.

 While an egg shouldn’t normally “live” in your body when you’re having your period, you could ovulate early and get pregnant.
 As the American Pregnancy Association explains, it is possible to ovulate even without a period occurring.
 Ovulation itself can be affected by a change in routine, stress, or illness.2

 Pregnancy during menstruation could also depend on the life of the sperm that has entered your body.
-A sperm can live far longer in the body than you’d imagine – reportedly, as long as 3-5 days in some instances.
+A sperm can live far longer in the body than you’d imagine – reportedly, as long as 3–5 days in some instances.
+If it reaches the fallopian tubes, it could live for 7 days even.
 If the sperm is viable, it can fertilize the egg even several days after you’ve had intercourse.

 This could mean conceiving as much as 3 to 5 days after you’ve had sex even with a regular 28- to 30-day cycle.
 So even if you ovulate several days later, if the sperm is still alive and well and penetrates the egg, it could cause pregnancy.3 The National Health Services, UK, also points out that if the sperm is in the fallopian tubes, you may be able to get pregnant as late as a week after intercourse.4